Jan-Ric/hello-world/README.md

 Good Day!

-This is my first repository.

-I'm Jan Ric Hogat, 19 years of age.
-I'm currently living in Pililla, Rizal.
-I'm such a fond of technology and hands-on projects.
+I'm Jan Ric Hogat, 19 years of age and I'm such a fond of doing hands-on projects.

-My goal is to learn this code hosting platform by myself.

-Thank you for reading.
+Also, I'm interested in this platform as it will allow me to learn more about computer programming with the help of other programmers and developers

+That's all and thank you for reading my first repository.